bitrix24/b24restdocs/api-reference/chat-bots/chats/imbot-chat-leave.md

-# Chat-bot Exit from Specified Chat imbot.chat.leave
+# Chat-bot exit from the specified chat imbot.chat.leave

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}